peterlydiard/mini-synth/README.md

 ## Notes

+The Elektor Formant uses exponential amplitude control in its Voltage Controlled Amplifier for the main envelope and linear modulation for tremolo effects.

 Tremolo effect may be produced in waveform generation functions by adding periodic time offsets to the sample times arrays.